tesselle/khroma/README.md

 communicating scientific results colour palettes must therefore be carefully chosen to be accessible to all readers.

-This R package provides an implementation of Paul Tol’s colour schemes\[1\].
+This R package provides an implementation of Paul Tol\[1\] and Okabe and Ito\[2\] colour schemes.
 These schemes are ready for each type of data (qualitative, diverging or sequential), with colours that are distinct for all people, including colour-blind readers.
 This package also provides tools to simulate colour-blindness and to test how well the